gcristian/minka/README.md

 - two configurable HTTP ports, serving client requests and talking to other cluster shards,
 - Java 8

-Currently it’s a library running within the same application’s JVM, so it requires Java 8.
+Currently it’s a library running within the same application’s JVM.
 In next releases it will turn to a rest java standalone application, enabling support to other languages and platforms.

+##### Check out the classes and interfases to integrate minka:
+ - the most of important of all: the [Partition Delegate](https://github.com/gcristian/minka/blob/master/server/src/main/java/io/tilt/minka/api/PartitionDelegate.java)
+ - the distributed unit of work to be your [Duty](https://github.com/gcristian/minka/blob/master/server/src/main/java/io/tilt/minka/api/PlainDuty.java)
+ - the point of integration to run CRUD operations over duties: the [Partition Service](https://github.com/gcristian/minka/blob/master/server/src/main/java/io/tilt/minka/api/PartitionService.java)

+---

 ### Typical path